 - Lecture Hours:

 - Lecture/Lab Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionA conceptual study of physics.
 Topics include waves and sound, electricity and magnetism, and light and optics.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course